Prak2210/RenderLogs/README.md

 - [Required] resource.path = classpath of the file under resources module
 - [Optional] resource.defaultMessage = default message to display on server if file is not found

+##### How configuration settings gives more control over the application
 Having these configuration in yaml can be beneficial if you want to change settings but don't want to touch the code.
-If you have Helm templates or Argo CD, you just need to touch this file to override these values.
+If you have Helm templates or Argo CD, you just need to override these values.
 No need to go through full CI/CD.

 ##### RenderLogsApplication
 RenderLogs Application is a main Spring boot class for my application which is used to start the application and also, using the @SpringBootApplication annotation it enables auto configs, components scanning and allows extra beans to register.